Department of Government Efficiency

-DOGE's status is unclear.
-Formerly designated as the U.S. Digital Service, USDS now abbreviates United States DOGE Service and comprises the United States DOGE Service Temporary Organization, scheduled to end on July 4, 2026.
-Musk has said that DOGE is transparent, while the Supreme Court has exempted it from disclosure.
-DOGE's actions have been met with opposition and lawsuits.
-Some critics have warned of a constitutional crisis, while others have likened DOGE's actions to a coup.
-The White House has claimed lawfulness.
+DOGE's status was unclear.
+Formerly designated as the U.S. Digital Service, USDS abbreviated United States DOGE Service and comprised the United States DOGE Service Temporary Organization.
+The Supreme Court has exempted it from disclosure, although Musk has said that DOGE was transparent.
+DOGE's actions have been met with opposition and lawsuits, with some critics warning of a constitutional crisis, and others likening DOGE's actions to a coup.
+Several of its actions were found to be illegal and potentially unconstitutional, and were rebuked by federal judges.
+The White House has insisted on the lawfulness of DOGE's activities.

 The role Musk had with DOGE is also unclear.
 The White House asserted he was senior advisor to the president, denied he was making decisions, and named Amy Gleason as acting administrator.
 Trump insisted that Musk headed DOGE.
-A federal judge found him to be DOGE’s de facto leader, likely needing Senate confirmation under the Appointments Clause.
-In May 2025, Musk announced plans to pivot away from DOGE; he was working remotely around that time, after compelling federal employees' return to office.
+A federal judge found him to be DOGE's de facto leader, likely needing Senate confirmation under the Appointments Clause.
+In May 2025, Musk announced plans to pivot away from DOGE.
 Musk left Washington on May 30, soon after his offboarding, along with lieutenant Steve Davis, top adviser Katie Miller, and general counsel James Burnham.
-Trump had maintained his support for Musk until they clashed on June 5 over the Big Beautiful Bill.
-His administration reiterated its pledge to the DOGE objective, and Russell Vought testified that DOGE was being "far more institutionalized".
+Trump had maintained his support for Musk until they clashed in June over passage of the Big Beautiful Bill.
+His administration reiterated its pledge to the DOGE objective, and Russell Vought said DOGE was being institutionalized, a claim that Scott Kupor corroborated in November 2025.

-As of 14 August 2025, DOGE has claimed to have saved $205 billion, although other government entities have estimated it to have cost the government $21.7 billion.
+DOGE has claimed to have saved hundreds of billions, although another government entity estimated it cost the government $21.7 billion.
 Another independent analysis estimated that DOGE cuts will cost taxpayers $135 billion; the Internal Revenue Service predicted more than $500 billion in revenue loss due to "DOGE-driven" cuts.
 Journalists found billions of dollars in miscounting.
 According to critics, DOGE redefined fraud to target federal employees and programs to build political support; budget experts said DOGE cuts were driven more by political ideology than frugality.
 Musk, DOGE, and the Trump administration have made multiple claims of having discovered significant fraud, many of which have not held up under scrutiny.
-As of 30 May 2025, according to one researcher's estimate, DOGE cuts to foreign aid programs have led to some 300,000 deaths, mostly of children.
+According to the estimates of Brooke Nichols, DOGE cuts to foreign aid programs had led to some 300,000 deaths by May 2025, mostly of children.
+By February 2026, when her counter that estimated the number of deaths was retired, the numbers were kept at the one-year mark from when the cuts began: 781,343 deaths caused by the funding discontinuation.